ucfopen/lti-template-php/README.md

 ## Install LTI
 - Have the XML, consumer key, and secret ready.
     - You can use the [XML Config Builder](https://www.edu-apps.org/build_xml.html) to build XML.
+    - We generate an XML file that can be used at localhost:8080/lti.xml.php
 - Navigate to the course that you would like the LTI to be added to.
 Click Settings in the course navigation bar.
 Then, select the Apps tab.
 Near the tabs on the right side, click 'View App Configurations'.
 It should lead to a page that lists what LTIs are inside the course.
 Click the button near the tabs that reads '+ App'.
 - A modal should come up that allows you to customize how the app gets added.
 Change the configuration in the Configuration Type dropdown menu to 'By URL' or 'Paste XML' depending on how you have your LTI configured.
 If your LTI is publicly accessible, 'By URL' is recommended.
 From there, fill out the Name and Consumer Keys, and the Config URL or XML Configuration.
 Click Submit.
 - Your LTI will appear depending on specifications in the XML.
 Currently, they get specified in the **options** tag within the **extensions** tag.
 Extensions can include these options: